 - Place a wire mesh strainer or a sifter over the mixing bowl.
-Place the sugars, cocoa, and flour in the strainer, and sift the ingredients into the mixing bowl.
+Place the sugars, flour, salt, and cocoa in the strainer, and sift the ingredients into the mixing bowl.
 Mix the ingredients on medium speed just until the dry ingredients are incorporated.
-Note: The salt is not added with the dry ingredients because the salt granules are too big to sift through most strainers.

-- Add the salt, and slowly add the butter with the mixer on low speed.
+- Slowly add the butter with the mixer on low speed.
 Mix only until the butter is mixed in and stop mixing.

 - Spread the batter into the prepared pan.

 - Bake for exactly 45 minutes.
 A toothpick inserted into the center of the brownies should come out clean.
 Let brownies set in the pan for fifteen minutes.

 - Run a sharp knife along the two sides of the pan that don’t have parchment paper.
 Grab the edges of the parchment paper and pull straight up as you lift the brownies and transfer them to a wire rack to finish cooling.

 - While they are cooling make the frosting.

 - Place the milk, sugar, egg yolks, butter, and vanilla in a large saucepan.
 Cook over medium heat while stirring slowly but constantly until the mixture has thickened.
 This usually takes about 12 minutes.
 If you double the recipe, it takes 3 to 4 minutes longer.